chapter one - no one can hurt you again

 "Hanley, I didn't-"

 "You are a monster."
 Her brother's voice had switched to something calm; it unnerved her.
 "It was you.
-You who killed them.
+You were the one who killed them.
 Not me."
-It sounded like he was trying to convince himself that.
-Hunter couldn't ponder on that for long because he slammed her against the wall again.
-"If you hadn't changed then known of this would've happened!
-I wouldn't have had to calm them!
-And mom and dad wouldn't have..."
+It had sounded like he was trying to convince himself of that.
+Hunter couldn't ponder on it for long because he slammed her against the wall again, pushing all thoughts out of her mind.
+"If you hadn't changed then none of this would had ever happened!
+I wouldn't have had to call them!
+And then mom and dad wouldn't have..."

 And then she ran.
-She ran for her life, but it's not like it was really hers anymore.
+She ran for her life.
+A life that wasn't hers anymore.

 /author's note/ please leave a review! your feedback would be greatly appreciated. the same goes for your thoughts.